Security-Onion-Solutions/securityonion-docs/nginx.rst

 Replacing Default Cert
 ----------------------

-If you'd like to replace the default cert with your own cert, then you can do so as shown below.
+If you'd like to replace the default certificate with your own cert, then you can do so as shown below.

 .. warning::